 Introduction to Legal Studies

-EPHUMA155 Introduction to Legal Studies introduces students to legal studies with an Australian perspective, relevant terminology and this then applies to practical legal situations in the Australian society.
-Through research and critical analysis of case studies in the areas of constitutional, criminal and employment law, students develop an awareness of the implications that exist in everyday life.
+EPHUMA155 Introduction to Legal Studies introduces students to legal studies and their practical application to legal situations in contemporary Australia.
+This is done through research and critical analysis of case studies in the areas of constitutional, criminal and employment law.
+From this, students develop an awareness of the legal implications that exist in everyday life.

 1. gain an understanding of the content and processes of the course Introduction to Legal Studies suitable for the commencement of undergraduate study.

 2. develop an understanding of the history and operation of the Australian legal system.